Librarika/manual/docs/users.md

 To remove the permissions, please follow the below steps:

-* Click on `Permissions` link from the users section.
+* Click on `Change Permissions` icon like before from the users section.
 * Now the `Change Permissions` form will be appeared same as the **Add / Update Permission** section mentioned above.
 * In the `Change Permissions` form you have to uncheck the gruops or roles options and click on **Save** button.